Skip to main content

 Overview

-Allium unifolium is a bulbous perennial in the Amaryllidaceae family, native to coastal and near-coastal areas of Oregon and California.
-Plants grow 12–24 inches (30–60 cm) tall from a small ovoid bulb 0.5–0.75 inch (12–18 mm) in diameter.
-Despite the epithet unifolium (one-leaved), plants typically produce 2–3 flat, strap-shaped, bright green leaves 8–14 inches (20–35 cm) long and 0.3–0.5 inch (8–12 mm) wide — the name refers to the single leaf at each growing point in some populations.
-The inflorescence is a compact, dome-shaped umbel 2–3 inches (5–8 cm) across, bearing 15–30 bell-shaped to star-shaped flowers, each 0.4–0.6 inch (10–15 mm) long, in soft pink to rose-pink with a darker midvein.
-Flower colour is consistently pink — unlike many Allium species that come in white, purple, or yellow.
-Flowers have a mild, sweet scent without the typical pungent onion odour.
-The species occurs in heavy clay soils in seasonally wet grasslands and open woodland — a habitat type that is wet in winter-spring and dry-baked in summer.
-This adaptation to clay and seasonal moisture makes it one of the easier native Allium species for Pacific Northwest garden culture.
+Allium unifolium is a bulbous perennial in the family Amaryllidaceae native to coastal and near-coastal areas of Oregon and California.
+Plants grow 12-24 inches (30-60 cm) tall from a small ovoid bulb 0.5-0.75 inch (12-18 mm) in diameter.
+Despite the epithet unifolium (one-leaved), plants typically produce 2-3 flat strap-shaped bright green leaves 8-14 inches (20-35 cm) long and 0.3-0.5 inch (8-12 mm) wide; the name refers to the single leaf at each growing point in some populations.
+The inflorescence is a compact dome-shaped umbel 2-3 inches (5-8 cm) across, bearing 15-30 bell-shaped to star-shaped flowers, each 0.4-0.6 inch (10-15 mm) long, in soft pink to rose-pink with a darker midvein.
+Flower color is consistently pink, separating the species from many other Allium species that come in white, purple, or yellow.
+Flowers carry a mild sweet scent without the typical pungent onion odor.
+The species occurs in heavy clay soils in seasonally wet grasslands and open woodland, a habitat type that is wet in winter-spring and dry-baked in summer.
+The adaptation to clay and seasonal moisture makes the species more garden-friendly in Pacific Northwest culture than most native Allium species.
 Bulbs go dormant after flowering, with foliage dying back by midsummer.
-Multiplies readily by offset bulbs, forming dense colonies over 3–5 years.
+Multiplies readily by offset bulbs, forming dense colonies over 3-5 years.

 Native Range